hashobject/blog.hashobject.com/README.md

-Except as otherwise noted, the content of this [site](http://blog.hashobject.com) is licensed under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/), and code samples are licensed under the MIT License.
+Except as otherwise noted, the content of this [site](http://blog.hashobject.com) is licensed under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/), and code samples are licensed under the [Eclipse Public License 1.0](http://opensource.org/licenses/eclipse-1.0).

 ## Code License